maxking/kubecrd/README.rst

 The primary purpose of this project is to simplify working with Kubernetes Custom Resources.
-To achieve that it provides a base class, ``kubecrd.OpenAPISchemaBase`` that can convert regular Python dataclassses into Kubernetes Custom Resource Definitions.
+To achieve that it provides a base class, ``kubecrd.OpenAPISchemaBase`` that can create Python dataclassses into Kubernetes Custom Resources and also generate and install Custom Resource Definitions for those resource into the K8s cluster directly.

   >>> from dataclasses import dataclass, field
   >>> from uuid import UUID